meyresearch/py_estimate/README.md

 - WHAM
 - DTRAM
+- xTRAM

 In future releases the list of available free energy algorithms will be extended.
 Watch this space!

 ## Installation